Active

 We have been closely following Hurricane Helene since before it made landfall in Florida, and we are deeply saddened by the devastation it has caused, our hearts are with the people affected.
 The mountain town of Asheville, North Carolina and surrounding areas appears to have borne the brunt of this powerful storm and the projects below are centered there.

 Many of you may be wondering how to respond.
 We want to make sure you’re aware of active Burner-led projects currently underway.
 While we feel that familiar surge of energy to act, we encourage everyone to be thoughtful and strategic.
-At this time, we have no information regarding any calls for volunteers to travel to the affected area.

 ***If you are part of a response project aligned with local leadership for Hurricane Helene, please email us at bwb@burningman.org so we can support and connect you with others.***